MiddleRaster/tdd20/README.md

 1. **main** contains the main() entry point.
 1. **module** contains the single module interface file for the test harness.
 1. **tests** contains some sample tests, a few of which report errors.
-1. **Tdd20Exe** contains the project file for building the test executable.
+1. **exe** contains the project file for building the test executable.

 ### How it works:
 A test is an instance of the ```Test``` struct that holds onto the name and a ````std::function<void()>```` representing the test body;